Noncommutative Iwasawa theory arising from Hecke algebras: Introduction

 where $\mathbb{W}:=(1+p\Z_p)^r$, and $\mathfrak{L}$ and $\mathcal{L}$ are the integral logarithm maps.
-In Theorem \ref{Theta-iso}, we show that the map $\Theta^{\ocG}$ is an isomorphism and the congruences in the theorem above are derived from this isomorphism. \begin{thmalph}[Theorem \ref{Theta-iso}] The map $\Theta^{\ocG}$ is an isomorphism. \end{thmalph} To mention briefly, the logarithm maps transfer the multiplicative theory to the additive theory.
-To achieve this, among many other algebraic results, we need a generalization of a classical result of Higman in \cite{higman}, regarding the torsion subgroup of units of group rings.
-More precisely, we have the following generalization of Higman's theorem: \begin{thmalph}[Theorem \ref{k-tors}] For any finite $p$-group $G$, we have
+In Theorem \ref{Theta-iso}, we show that the map $\Theta^{\ocG}$ is an isomorphism and the congruences in the theorem above are derived from this isomorphism. \begin{thmalph}[=Theorem \ref{Theta-iso}] The map $\Theta^{\ocG}$ is an isomorphism. \end{thmalph} To show this, among many other algebraic results, we need a generalization of a classical result of Higman in \cite{higman}, regarding the torsion subgroup of units of group rings.
+More precisely, we have the following generalization of Higman's theorem: \begin{thmalph}[=Theorem \ref{k-tors}] For any finite $p$-group $G$, we have

 \end{thmalph} In Section \ref{nearly-ordinary}, we recall Hilbert modular forms, the action of the Hecke algebra on the space of nearly ordinary Hilbert modular forms and the nearly ordinary Hecke algebra.
 In section \ref{deformation}, we recall the deformation of two-dimensional representations of the Galois group $\gal_F$, where $F$ is a totally real field.
 We then recall the results that relate the nearly ordinary deformation to the nearly ordinary Hilbert modular forms both in Sections \ref{nearly-ordinary} and \ref{deformation}, in some detail, keeping in mind future applications and also for the convenience of the reader.
-In Section \ref{adjoint} we introduce the Selmer groups of the adjoint representation and then prove a control theorem.
+In Section \ref{adjoint}, we introduce the Selmer groups of the adjoint representation and then prove a control theorem.
 We recall that Selmer groups can be viewed as K\"ahler differentials.
 We then study the deformation rings over a $p$-adic Lie extension in section \ref{admissible}.
 In Section \ref{non-commmutative}, we give a sufficient condition for Selmer groups to be in the category $\mathfrak{M}_\cH^\II(\cG)$ in terms of the deformation rings.
+This section also has some results which may be of independent interest.
 We then present a noncommutative Main Conjecture for these Selmer groups.
+We continue looking at this category in Section \ref{mu-mhg}, and we first consider those Selmer groups attached to Artin representations of weight one.
+Then we relate them to Selmer groups of CM elliptic curves.